Sunday 22 June 1941

 At Malta, a Bristol Blenheim bomber making an attack on an Axis convoy suffers severe damage.
 The pilot is badly wounded, so the observer, Sergeant JS Sargent, takes control and manages to get the plane back to Malta despite having no flying training.

 In the morning, Reich Propaganda Minister Joseph Goebbels announces the invasion.
-He quotes Hitler as saying:
+He later quotes Hitler as saying:

 At this moment a march is taking place that, for its extent, compares with the greatest the world has ever seen.
 I have decided today to place the fate and future of the Reich and our people in the hands of our soldiers.
 May God aid us, especially in this fight!On the Soviet side, Stalin does not make any appearances either in person or over the radio on the 22nd.
 Instead, Foreign Minister Vyacheslav Molotov makes a radio broadcast around noontime:

 Without a declaration of war, German forces fell on our country, attacked our frontiers in many places ...
 The Red Army and the whole nation will wage a victorious Patriotic War for our beloved country, for honor, for liberty ...
 Our cause is just.
 The enemy will be beaten.
-Victory will be ours!After having gotten a few hours of sleep after staying up much of the night, Hitler addresses the Reichstag.
-Giving a characteristically delusional account of the events leading up to the invasion ("For weeks constant [Soviet] violations of this frontier have taken place"), Hitler casts the battle as one for the preservation of Europe:
+Victory will be ours!After having gotten a few hours of sleep after staying up much of the night following the advance of the invasion, Hitler addresses the Reichstag.
+Giving a characteristically distorted account of the events leading up to the invasion ("For weeks constant [Soviet] violations of this frontier have taken place"), Hitler casts the battle as one for the preservation of Europe:

 German and Rumanian soldiers are united under Chief of State Antonescu from the banks of the Pruth along the lower reaches of the Danube to the shores of the Black Sea.
 The task of this front, therefore, no longer is the protection of single countries, but the safeguarding of Europe and thereby the salvation of all.Italy and Romania also declare war, while Hungary and Slovakia break relations with the USSR.
-Hungary's leader Admiral Horthy prefers to wait until the invasion proves itself before declaring war., so he and his staff "go fishing" (nobody is actually going fishing on such an eventful day).
-Finland, however, does not declare war despite the fact that Wehrmacht troops are operating from its soil against the Soviet Union.
+Hungary's leader Admiral Horthy prefers to wait until the invasion proves itself before declaring war.
+So, he and his staff leave word that they have "gone fishing" (nobody is actually going fishing on such an eventful day).
+Finland does not declare war despite the fact that Wehrmacht troops are operating from its soil against the Soviet Union, the first of many lukewarm Finnish contributions to the invasion.

 Anglo/Soviet Relations: British Prime Minister Winston Churchill makes a radio broadcast in which he pledges all aid to the Soviet Union that Great Britain can provide: